Bar La Salut, Redfern

 Some spaces use stone as a finishing touch.
 At Bar La Salut, it was the starting point.

-Lamond Projects selected a crazy paving blend of Silver Ash, Classic and Noce Travertine to define the tone for this Spanish-style wine bar in Redfern, and the result is both grounded and atmospheric.
+Lamond Projects selected a crazy paving blend of Silver Ash, Classic and Noce Travertine to define the tone for this Spanish-style wine bar in Redfern, Sydney.
+The result is a commercial hospitality space that feels both grounded and atmospheric, with natural stone providing the foundation for the interior experience.

 The irregular shapes and natural variation across three travertine tones create a depth and warmth that a uniform tile simply cannot replicate.
 Up close, each piece reveals its own character; across the space, they come together as one.